hwRG/hwRG/README.md

 # Hi there 🙃
 Glad to see you.
 I'm __HW__(hanwoo)<br>
-I'm a Third-year undergraduate student at KHU SWCON.<br>
+I'm a Fourth-Year undergraduate student at KHU SWCON.<br>

 ## I'm intersted in